-How to contact us and how we deal with e-mail inquiries
+How to get in contact with us and how we handle your e-mail requests

 We receive many inquiries about our master programme every day.
 Answering promptly becomes a great challenge.
 We have noticed that many prospective students ask similar and often general questions.
 For this reason, we have provided a great deal of information for you here on this website.
 Please take your time to read through the information in detail.

 We kindly ask you to contact us by using our contact form (see below) only if you have specific questions left that require an individual assessment or if you have not found the information you are looking for on our websites.
 Sometimes this unfortunately means that you have to resend your request again.

 Please understand that we still reserve the right not to further process questions that can be answered by reading the information provided on the website.

 You can get a very good overview of the formal framework by reading our master's information sheet.
 We have summarized the most important information about the application and admission procedure.

 We also offer you our self-test.
 This test has no influence on the application and selection decision.
 It serves as a self-assessment and as a basis for deciding whether this study programme matches your previous knowledge and also gives you a first impression of what to expect in our master programme.

 (!)
 Please apply for the two-year master's programme.
 The one-year master's programme is a discontinued study programme and applications will not be considered.

 The application for our master programme is done electronically.
 No application documents have to be sent by post.
 Instead, the required proofs and certificates are loaded into the portal.
 This also means that application documents do not have to be notarized at this point in time.
 The proof is provided at the time of enrollment.